Zoe Leonard: Early life

 Leonard was born in 1961 in Liberty, New York.
-Leonard's mother was a Polish refugee who was born in Warsaw, immigrating to America at the age of 9 during World War II.
+Leonard's mother was a Polish refugee who was born in Warsaw, immigrating to America at the age of 9 during World War II and later worked for an airline.
 Her mother's family were wealthy members of the Polish aristocracy who were involved in the movement for Polish independence and the Polish Resistance.
 Many members of Leonard's maternal line were killed during the war.
 Despite being non-Jews, her mother's family was persecuted by the Nazis for their opposition to Nazism and their Polish nationalism.
 Leonard has stated that her grandmother "was really invested in this idea that we were still aristocracy", although her family was living in poverty in Harlem.
-Aged 16, she dropped out of school and started taking photographs.
+As a teenager, she moved to the Lower East Side and attended the City-As-School High School in Manhattan, but dropped out at the age of sixteen and began taking photographs using her mother's camera.
 She has spent most of her adult life living in New York City, whose built environment has been the subject matter of much of her work (e.g. sidewalks, storefronts, apartment buildings, chain-link fencing, graffiti, and boarded-up windows.)
 Leonard became well known internationally following her installation at Documenta IX in 1992.